wp-plugins/popup-by-supsystic/readme.txt

 == Changelog ==

+= 1.4.3 / 03.11.2015 =
+ * New Animation library added - more animations with better performance!
+ * Small issue fix with WordPress Subscribers export
+ * Small admin area userfriendly improvements
+ * Corrections for responsiveness - now will correct display on all devices
+ * Added Polish language
+ * Small fix for Calm PopUp template
+ * AB Testing - added possibility to select Main (Display) settings for tested PopUp
+ * MailRelay module - minor code improvements
+ * ConstantContact - added compatibility with other plugins, that can use same ConstantContact API SDK
+ * Small fix for Video Classy PopUp template

 = 1.4.2 / 27.10.2015 =
  * Minor issues fix for "List Building", "Bonus" and "Smart" PopUp templates